 GRAHAM WILLIAMS composer

-Graham Williams is artistic director of Music Past & Present.
-He also teaches composition at the Royal Academy of Music.
+Graham Williams was artistic director of Music Past & Present from 1995 to 2015.
+He also taught composition at the Royal Academy of Music from 2004 to 2010.

 Graham Williams studied viola at the Guildhall School of Music and Drama and studied composition privately with Richard Rodney Bennett.